JohnkayFundz/techstore-pro/README.md

 JWT_EXPIRES_IN=7d
 ```

-Never commit your real `.env` file to GitHub.
+> ⚠️ Never commit real environment variables or secrets to GitHub.

 ---